(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "1648 / Interior Forestry / Building // The J. K. Gill Co. / Portland, Ore." postcard with undivided back, 2 small corner creases, noticeable corner & edge wear, short light scrape near the top left front corner, mild yellowing of the paper due to age.
 Sold but still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 eoil

-"17-382 -- Towing Logs Down the St. Joe River Lee's Studio / Spokane" Ekc real photo postcard, pertinent message & address on back from a resident to her grandson, unstamped, well composed, good contrast, good edges. $9.00 i(s)l
+"17-382 -- Towing Logs Down the St. Joe River Lee's Studio / Spokane" Ekc real photo postcard, pertinent message & address on back from a resident to her grandson, unstamped, well composed, good contrast, good edges.
+SALE IN PROGRESS i(s)l

 "177.
 A LOG BOOM READY FOR THE MILL, WASHINGTON.
 A-15857" white-border era post card from Leland Lund, unused, soft corners, toned back. $3.00 wl*.
 Another, corner & edge wear, black color misregistered a bit high on front. $2.75 wl